 A promise as a healthcare professional to help your patients give up smoking and lower their cholesterol;

 A promise as a policymaker to support policies that promote healthy hearts;

 A promise as an employee to invest in heart-healthy workplaces.

-The Croí Health team will be in Kylemore Abbey, Connemara, on Sunday, September 29, to take part in a special World Heart Day event, with the Abbey lighting red in celebration!
-The Health Team will be on-site with free blood pressure and pulse checks, and will take part in a guided hike to the Sacred Heart Statue along with other heart heroes.
+On September 29th, The Croí Health team were in Kylemore Abbey, Connemara, to take part in a special World Heart Day event, with the Abbey lighting red in celebration!
+The Health Team offered free blood pressure and pulse checks, and took part in a guided hike to the Sacred Heart Statue along with other heart heroes.

-Mitchell’s Café, who are renowned for their wholesome home cooking, will be serving a special heart healthy menu on the day.
-Visitors can sign-up and make a heart healthy promise, joined by Mitchell’s Sous Chef Dolores Heanue, who recently recovered from a major coronary event.
+Mitchell’s Café, who are renowned for their wholesome home cooking, also took part by serving a special heart healthy menu on the day.
+Many became Croí Heart Heroes by making their heart healthy promise, joined by Mitchell’s Sous Chef Dolores Heanue, who recently recovered from a major coronary event.

 The use of a stethoscope remains a key step in detecting heart problems, especially heart murmurs and Heart Valve Disease.
 Local heart & stroke charity Croí is leading the way nationally in raising awareness of Heart Valve Disease as part of ‘European Heart Valve Disease Awareness Week’ which takes place from September 16th – 22nd.